 As I passed through gates in labor I had to do things that were impossible and more impossible, and just so damn hard.
 I had to become someone else – my long abandoned sister – someone I didn’t want to be, because that was the only way to get through it.
 I had to dig for deeper truths about my own self worth even when I didn’t believe them.

 As my baby came out of my body I fell down and died a psychic death.
 I shattered with relief and gratitude that it was over, and that I had been surrounded by loved ones (physically and otherwise) who supported me along the way no matter what.

 Why are these four short paragraphs my story?
 Because it is the universal story of initiation.
 The same story of preparation, loss of self, and finding my way back that I experienced the first two times…just falling into place in a different way.
-The same story of every mother, regardless of how she gives birth.
+The same story of every birthing parent, no matter how the birth unfolds.

 The other reason is that birth stories are sacred.
 Words cannot ever really express the incredible things that happened that night.
 It is an embodied experience, a labyrinthine journey that can only be known inside my own heart.
 While the other people in attendance were at the same event, the internal journey is mine and mine alone.
 Only I could walk those steps, and only I will hold that story.

 Nikki Shaheed CD(DONA) Certified Birthing from Within Mentor